willettk/galaxyzoo2/README.md

 galaxyzoo2
 ==========

-*This repo is currently intended for exclusive use by the Galaxy Zoo science team.
-Please do not download any of the data or code without the express permission of Dr. Kyle Willett.*
+*This repo was created and is maintained by the Galaxy Zoo science team.
+If you wish to use any of the data or code, please cite Willett et al. (2013), MNRAS, 435, 2835.*

+A fully reduced version of the catalog is hosted at http://data.galaxyzoo.org, along with other Galaxy Zoo products.

-The draft of the data release paper (gz2datarelease.pdf), along with associated files, is in the datapaper/ folder.
+The draft of Willett et al. (2013) (gz2datarelease.pdf), along with associated files, is in the datapaper/ folder.
 This folder also includes the gallery of examples from GZ2 (gz2\_gallery.pdf).

 Data reduction and analysis codes are stored in idl/ and python/.

 The final catalog products are stored in the tables/ directory.
 Tables 3-5 (which match their numbering in the paper) are stored as zipped CSV, FITS, and VOTable files.
-Let me know if there are other formats we'd advocate as being of potential use.

-I update this repo regularly, but please feel free to fork and to send pull requests if you have a GitHub account.
+Please feel free to fork and to send pull requests if you have a GitHub account.
 Email me if you have any questions!